Refined curve counting with descendants and quantum mirrors: Scattering diagrams and tropical curves

-If $\hat{z}^k$ is the monomial attached to a segment of the broken line $\gamma_i$, the wall-crossing automorphism of $\fd$ acts by sending Since the variables $u_{ij}^2 =0$ this implies that if $\gamma_i$ bends when it hits $\fd$ at $V$, the outgoing Hamiltonian picks up a factor of where the edges are considered to be the incoming and outgoing edges of the broken line together with the part of $\fd$ which has finite length.
-Adjoining this part of the tropical curve to $\gamma_i$ one can associate to the tuple $(\gamma_1,\dots,\gamma_n)$ a tropical curve with an $s$-valent vertex.
+where the edges are considered to be the incoming and outgoing edges of the broken line together with the part of $\fd$ which has finite length.
+Adjoining this part of the tropical curve to $\gamma_i$, one can associate to the tuple $(\gamma_1,\dots,\gamma_n)$ a tropical curve with an $s$-valent vertex.

-On the other hand, every tropical curve with an $s$-valent vertex at $Q$, with asymptotic directions given by $r_1,\dots,r_s$ as well as some subset of the $\fd_{j \ell A}$, gives rise to broken lines $(\gamma_1,\dots,\gamma_s)$ appearing in the right hand side of \eqref{eq : coefficient scatter}.
-The result now follows from the fact that the $q$-refined multiplicity of the $s$-valent vertex as in Definition \ref{Definition : blechman-shustin}, appears from the factor after averaging over cyclic permutations. \end{proof} \begin{corollary} There is an equality
+On the other hand, every tropical curve with an $s$-valent vertex at $Q$, with asymptotic directions given by $r_1,\dots,r_s$ as well as some subset of the $\fd_{j \ell A}$, gives rise to broken lines $(\gamma_1,\dots,\gamma_s)$ appearing in the right-hand side of \eqref{eq : coefficient scatter}.
+The result now follows from the fact that the $q$-refined multiplicity of the $s$-valent vertex as in Definition~\ref{Definition : blechman-shustin} appears from the factor after averaging over cyclic permutations. \end{proof}